cagla-su/Arch-Linux-Post-Installation-Guide/README.md

 - Download and extract [these impulses](https://github.com/shuhaowu/linux-thinkpad-speaker-improvements/tree/main/ThinkPadT495) for Dolby Atmos profiles.
 - `EasyEffects` **-** `3 horizontal lines on the top right` **-** `Preferences` **-** `Launch Service at System Startup`
 - **Next** : `Effects` **-** `Add Effect` **-** `Convolver` **-** `Impulses` **-** `Import Impulse` **-** `add the impulses` **-** `Impulses` **-** `load one of the impulses`
-- Some impulses like **Movie** can deliver poor quality sounds while listening to music.
+- Some impulses like **Movie** can deliver poor quality while listening to music.
 You should load a different impulse such as **Voice** in such cases.
 # Conclusion
 This guide was about Arch Linux post-installation!
 I hope the guide has been useful.
-Thank you for reading, have a nice day! 🐧
+Thank you for reading! 🐧